-A couple of weeks ago, just as I was packing for a busy trip to the west coast of the US, Amy Levin-Epstein wrote with a question: “What is it that real leaders would never say?”
-Amy blogs for CBS MoneyWatch, and her pieces are pithy and fast, so if I was going to keep up with her, it would have to be fast.
+As I was packing for a busy trip to the west coast of the US, Amy Levin-Epstein wrote to me with a question: “What is it that real leaders would never say?”
+Amy blogs for CBS MoneyWatch, and her pieces are pithy and fast, so if I was going to keep up with her, I would have to be pithy and fast, too!
 At first I came up with nothing—I could imagine what real leaders would say, but it was much harder to imagine what they would never say.
 In other words, what words would you say to show that you weren’t a really excellent leader?
 Here’s my first shot:

 “I don’t have the time to listen.”